ReDI-School/intro-java/exercises/car_implementation.md

 A car can be refueled.
 The method accepts how much to refuel and returns how much more fuel is needed until the tank is full.
 It returns a negative number if the tank overflows.
+The fuel goes into the tank, but the tank can not become more full than maxFuel.
 - `int refuel(int liters)`

 Driving uses fuel from the tank.
 How much fuel is used is defined by fuelPerKilometer.